The Gau{\ss}-Bonnet operator of an infinite graph: Examples

+at the $n$-level on the branch emanating from $x$ we put the value of $\phi$ to be $\dfrac{1}{2^n},$ and at the $n$-level on the branch emanating from $y$ we put the value of $\phi$ to be $\dfrac{-1}{2^n}.$ Elsewhere, we put $\phi(e)=0.$\\ It is easy to verify that such a $\phi$ is in $L_2$ and satisfies $\delta(\phi)=0,$ see also \cite{Ay}. \end{rem} \begin{rem}In these two last cases the Laplacian is bounded, and the non zero spectrum is bounded from below because the isoperimetric constant $\alpha_U$ admits a bound independent on $U$. \end{rem}

 { \bf \textit{ Acknowledgements}} Part of this work was done while the author N.T-H was visiting the University of Nantes.
-She would like to thank the Laboratoire Jean Leray for its hospitality and its partial financial support through G\'eanpyl project (FR 2962 du CNRS Math\'ematiques des Pays de Loire).
-She is greatly indebted to the research unity (05/UR/15-02) at Facult\'e of Sciences at Bizerte for its constinuous support.\\ The authors thank Matthias Keller and Ognjen Milatovic for their reading with great interest and for their remarks.
+She would like to thank the Laboratoire de Math\'ematiques Jean Leray (LMJL) for its hospitality.
+She is greatly indebted to the research unity (UR / 13 Z S 47) for its continuous support.\\ This work was supported by Grants through both G\'eanpyl project (FR 2962 du CNRS Math\'ematiques des Pays de Loire) and PHC-Utique (13 G 15-01) "Graphes, g\'eom\'etrie et th\'eorie spectrale". \\ The authors thank Sylvain Golenia, Matthias Keller and Ognjen Milatovic for their reading with great interest and for their remarks.
+They would like to thank also the anonymous referee for their numerous relevant remarks and useful suggestions.